ga4gh-beacon/ga4gh-beacon-legacy-website/index.md

 layout: home
 ---

-The _Beacon_ protocol provides an open standard for genomics data discovery, developed by members of the [Global Alliance for Genomics &amp; Health](http://genomicsandhealth.org).
-It represents a protocol for simple public web services, reponding to queries against aggregated, anonymous genome data, for instance from population based or disease specific genome repositories.
+The _Beacon_ protocol defines an open standard for genomics data discovery, developed by members of the [Global Alliance for Genomics &amp; Health](http://genomicsandhealth.org).
+It provides a framework for public web services responding to queries against genomic data collections, for instance from population based or disease specific genome repositories.

 The beacon protocol has been designed to be: